hqin-2020/macro_finance/single_capital_with_stochastic_volatility/Readme.md

     - **main_pde_shock_elasticity.py**: Solve the investment-output ratio, consumption, uncertainty price shock elasticity using Finite Diffence.
         - **utils_pde_shock_elasticity.py**: Contains source files for continuous-time shock elasticity PDE computations.
         - **utils_FDM.py**: Computes finite differences for input data across various dimensions and orders.
-    - Estimated running time: < 3 mins (tested on a single core of Intel Xeon Gold 6248R using the parameters in the bash file)
 2. **run_2.sh**: Use $\rho=1$ result as preload to solve the case with $\rho = 0.67$ and $\rho = 1.5$
-    - Estimated running time: < 5 mins (tested on a single core of Intel Xeon Gold 6248R using the parameters in the bash file)
 3. **results.ipynb**: Load model solutions, plot shock elasticities.

 ## Generated Directory Structure